joshuayoes/concerts-near-me/README.md

 ## Running

-Once you have successfully filled out the `.env` and `venues.json` files, run `yarn start`.
+Once you have successfully filled out the `.env` and `playlists` files, run `yarn start`.
 This will execute the `src/index.ts` file and populate the venue playlists with artist songs using your Spotify account.

 ## Testing